Anybody can lose weight and sustainably keep it off if they can identify and reject the hidden diet saboteurs placed around them.

 When And Why Our Bodies Store Fat And How To Avoid It

-When you eat refined carbohydrates and sugary foods, they are very quickly digested by the body and processed.
-The sugar is absorbed into the bloodstream and causes a very unhealthy spike in blood sugar levels.
+When you eat refined carbohydrates and sugary foods, they are quickly digested by the body and processed.
+As a result, the sugar is absorbed into the bloodstream and causes a very unhealthy spike in blood sugar levels.

 This sudden increased sugar level has also given your body and mind an instant energy boost or rush.
 This can be evidenced by increased blood pressure and heart rate, a sudden euphoric mood swing, and even hyperactivity.